LuisYeah1234-hub/NativeLinux/README.md

 An portable stdint.h had to be added due of not being included in WDK 7.
 Resulting in many compilation errors

-The keyboard is hardcoded to US.
+The keyboard is US Layout only.

 # Screenshots
-Want screenshots of NativeLinux running?
-Here you go.
+Some Screenshots of NativeLinux Running.
 ![image](https://github.com/LuisYeah1234-hub/NativeLinux/assets/64372171/d9f60038-0219-43ae-aa55-87d9fb8258ee)
 ![image](https://github.com/LuisYeah1234-hub/NativeLinux/assets/64372171/d4324a79-c9e8-450a-a458-8f183d0a0c0c)